gamesbook/pyprototypr/docs/python_commands.rst

 can be a little intimidating.
-Hopefully though, by the time you’ve started to look at this section, you will already be somewhat comfortable with writing and running **pyprototypr** scripts and therefore already on your way to controlling the computer through a written language.
+Hopefully though, by the time you’ve started to look at this section, you will already be somewhat comfortable with writing and running **pyprototypr** scripts and therefore already on your way to controlling a computer through a written language.

 The concepts and methods represented here are relatively small